Devolved-AI/Argochain/README.md

 ## 🚀 Running a Single Node

-After setting up your development environment, you're ready to spin up a single Argochain node.
-This is great for solo development and testing, letting you dive into the core features of Argochain without the complexity of a full network.
+Upon configuring your development environment, you are prepared to initiate a single Argochain node.
+This is advantageous for individual development and testing, allowing you to delve into the fundamental functionalities of Argochain devoid of the intricacies of an extensive network.

 ### 🛠️ Starting the Node